Elasticsearch

 Index is an optional parameter to run this command.

 Run the List Indices command to obtain the Index.
-Index Name can be found in the returned raw data at the path $[*].index.
+Index is referring to the index name.
+Index names can be found in the returned raw data at the path $[*].index.

 Input